progmalover/HttpPortalServer/README.md

 vc++ ,nmake

 #How to use it
-Download the source code and directly unzip Poco lib to local directory, then load it to vs2017 and compoile.
+Download the source code and directly unzip Poco lib to local directory, then load it to vs2017 and compile.